As a B2B marketer, an account-based marketing project plan isn’t optional.

 The average B2B company relies on traditional demand gen to fill its pipeline and win new business.
 Moving beyond this model can be scary, but you can begin to put things into perspective by acknowledging how each approach differs in practice.
 This is where it’s key to document your strategy in an ABM account plan template or strategy deck.

 - Marketing teams hands leads to sales

 - Focuses on accounts (e.g. the whole buying committee)

 - Sales and marketing teams work in unison

 Want to see how you can put this into action?
 Get your own ABM planning template

 More importantly, you’ll want to get stakeholders thinking about how ABM and demand gen might best work together.

-With a hybrid approach, some B2B marketers run air cover or “always-on” inbound marketing campaigns for low-hanging fruit lead generation.
-This enables them to invest the bulk of their marketing efforts into pursuing their target account list.
+With a hybrid approach, some B2B marketing teams run air cover or “always-on” inbound marketing campaigns for low-hanging fruit lead generation.
+This enables them to invest the bulk of their marketing efforts into pursuing their target account list.'

 Step 3: Diagram your target audience throughout your entire account-based marketing plan

 The word “audience” gets tossed around a lot in marketing circles, but when pitching an ABM strategy, the more specific you are, the better.